mindsdb/mindsdb/mindsdb/integrations/handlers/maxdb_handler/Manual_QA.md

-# Welcome to the MindsDB Manual QA Testing for SAP MaxDB server Handler
+# Welcome to the MindsDB Manual QA Testing for SAP MaxDB Handler

 ---